-- (1) The CO must request pre-award and post-award audits on all cost reimbursement contracts estimated to exceed \$100 million (including all options or ceiling amounts).
-In addition, FAA must request audits on at least 15% of all cost reimbursement contracts under \$100 million; the Chief of the Contracting Office (COCO) determines which contracts under \$100 million require an audit.
-At the discretion of the CO, audits may also be requested on other types of contracts. - (2) Program offices fund required pre- and post-award audits.
-The COCO, coordinating with headquarters Cost/Price Analysis Services (AAP-500), will track and manage requested and completed audits.
-Although Defense Contract Audit Agency (DCAA) provides audit support for civilian agencies, FAA may also obtain support from other public or private audit organizations as neccessary. - (3) The CO should appropriately scope audit requests based on circumstances of the procurement, such as data to be reviewed, recent audits, and the contractor to be audited.
+(1) The CO must request pre-award and post-award audits on all cost reimbursement contracts estimated to exceed \$100 million (including all options or ceiling amounts).
+In addition, FAA must request audits on at least 15% of all cost reimbursement contracts under \$100 million; headquarters Cost/Price Analysis Services (AAP-500) determines which contracts under \$100 million require an audit.
+At the discretion of the CO, audits may also be requested on other types of contracts.

+- (2) Program offices fund required pre- and post-award audits.
+Headquarters Cost/Price Analysis Services (AAP-500) tracks and manages requested and completed audits.
+Although Defense Contract Audit Agency (DCAA) provides audit support for civilian agencies, FAA may also obtain support from other public or private audit organizations as necessary. - (3) The CO should appropriately scope audit requests considering the nature of the procurement, data to be reviewed, recent audits, and the contractor to be audited.
+Cost/Price Analysis Services (AAP-500) can advise the CO about scoping the request.
 Audits may cover one or more of the following: